Digestey/lw-sqs-ss25/README.md

 project/tests/pytest
 ```

-If you’re using [testcontainers](https://pypi.org/project/testcontainers/), ensure Docker is running beforehand.
+This projects tests use [testcontainers](https://pypi.org/project/testcontainers/), ensure Docker is running beforehand.

 ### Playwright UI-Tests

 The playwright tests are contained within the project/playwright folder.
 To run them follow these steps:

 Start the application using the docker-compose file **for testing** or set the **USE_TEST_POKEMON** flag to 1 in the environment variables.
+Otherwise the quiz questions will be pulled directly from the PokeAPI and mess up the tests

 ```bash
 docker compose -f project/app/docker-compose.test.yaml up --build